Three former Black Bears earn NFL roster spots

 He was listed on the Ravens’ depth chart as the starting fullback.

-He was the first UMaine offensive lineman to be picked in the draft since New Orleans chose Scott Hough in the 1990 draft.

-Demby, a four-year starter at tackle for UMaine, is listed on the Rams depth chart as the number two left guard behind nine-year veteran Rodger Saffold.

-LaCouture, who was the second leading tackler at Louisiana State University last fall with 66 including 8.5 for lost yardage and six sacks, was listed as the number three nose tackle for the Ravens.
+LaCouture, an undrafted rookie who was the second leading tackler at Louisiana State University last fall with 66 including 8.5 for lost yardage and six sacks, was listed as the number three nose tackle for the Ravens.

 LaCouture, who attended elementary school in Camden and Orrington, is behind three-year man Michael Pierce and two-year pro Chris Wormley.

-His father played on UMaine’s 1992-93 NCAA championship team.
+LaCouture’s father played on UMaine’s 1992-93 NCAA championship team.

 The Ravens face the Buffalo Bills in their opener 1 p.m.
 Sunday.
-The Lions face the New York Jets at 7:10 p.m.
+The Lions play the New York Jets at 7:10 p.m.
 Sept.
-10 and the Rams face the Raiders right after that at 10:20 p.m.
+10 and the Rams take on the Raiders right after that at 10:20 p.m.

-Former UMaine teammates Bates and Demby could be squaring off Dec.
-2 when the Rams and Lions meet.

 Follow BDN Maine Sports on Facebook for the latest in Maine high school and college sports.